-- Symptomatic treatment of osteoarthritis (OA) and rheumatoid arthritis (RA)
+- Symptomatic treatment of osteoarthritis (OA) and rheumatoid arthritis (RA).

-- Management of acute pain in adults
+- Management of acute pain in adults.

-- Treatment of primary dysmenorrhea
+- Treatment of primary dysmenorrhea.

-- Relief of signs and symptoms of ankylosing spondylitis (AS)
+- Relief of signs and symptoms of ankylosing spondylitis (AS).

-- Management of chronic low back pain
+- Management of chronic low back pain.

-The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks (see sections 4.3 and 4.4), taking into consideration other available therapeutic options.
+The decision to prescribe a selective COX-2 inhibitor should be based on an assessment of the individual patient's overall risks (see Sections 4.3 Contraindications and 4.4 Special warnings and precautions for use), taking into consideration other available therapeutic options.